smikhalevski/doubter/README.md

 // ⮕ Shape<string, number>
 ```

-Piping is particularly useful in conjunction with transformations and JSON.
-The example below shows how you can
+Piping is particularly useful in conjunction with [transformations](#transformations) and [JSON shape](#json).
+The
-parse input JSON string and ensure that the output is an object:
+example below shows how you can parse input JSON string and ensure that the output is an object:

 ```ts
 const shape3 = d.json().to(